-These issues and oversights, whether intentional or not, make it difficult to build a consistent brand that connects with people.
-Worst of all, many brands (we’re talking global brands) don’t even know they’re making them.
+These simple oversights, whether intentional or not, make it difficult to build a consistent brand identity that connects with people.
+Worse, many brands (we’re talking global brands) don’t even know they’re making these mistakes.

 Logos are super fun to design, but they can also be a huge headache.
 Sure, you can design something pretty and call it a day.
-But a really strong logo supports and reinforces the brand’s core: its identity, mission, and business.
+But a really strong logo supports and reinforces your brand’s core identity, mission, and business.
 If you can’t connect your logo to your brand, it’s time to refresh.

 Your visual identity is meant to help you communicate effectively in many use cases.
-As such, you need to give your designers the tools they need to communicate well.
-If you don’t provide guidelines and leave them to their own devices, you’re sure to end up with inconsistent content.
+As such, you need to give your designers the tools they need to create on-brand content, no matter the medium.
+If you don’t provide these guidelines (and leave them to their own devices), you’re sure to end up with inconsistent content.

-You might not need an encyclopedia-thick brand bible for your lean startup, but it’s important to give your team the basics.
-This includes:
+You might not need an encyclopedia-thick brand bible for your lean startup, but it’s important to give your team guidelines for the basics, including:

 - Fonts and typography